 - An Unusual Pattern of Price Changes: Although price similarities are a normal part of a well-functioning market, that does not mean that all pricing activity that looks “similar” is legitimate.
 Often, price-fixing cases start when someone notices an unusual pattern of similar price changes between competing businesses.

-- Public Statements: While businesses engaged in price-fixing may try to conceal their unlawful conduct, corporate officers and corporate directors still sometimes make public statements that provide evidence that indicates that price manipulation is occurring behind the scenes.
+- Public Statements: While businesses fix prices to conceal their unlawful conduct, corporate officers and corporate directors still sometimes make public statements that provide evidence that indicates that price manipulation is occurring behind the scenes.

 - Whistleblower Disclosures: Some price-fixing cases are based, in part, on disclosures.
-A high-ranking employee or another person with inside knowledge about corporate practices may provide information about price-fixing to the media or to state/federal regulators.
+A high-ranking employee or another person with inside knowledge about corporate practices may provide information about price-fixing to the media or to state/federal regulators (such as antitrust enforcement agencies, such as the DOJ and FTC).
 These disclosures can help support an independent legal claim.

 - Internal Communications: Finally, internal communications between companies is often evidence in a price-fixing case.
 Unless there is some form of “leak” to the press, these communications may be obtained by a Pennsylvania antitrust attorney during the discovery process once a price-fixing case has already started to move through the court.